spaghetti-coder/linux-helper/README.md

   PARAMS:
   ======
-  CONFD   Confd directory to store tmux custom configurations
+  CONFD   Confd directory to store tmux custom configurations --      End of options

   DEMO:
   ====
-  # Generate with all defaults to ~/.tmux/default.conf
+  # Generate with all defaults to "${HOME}/.tmux/default.conf"
   tmux-default.sh

   # Generate to /etc/tmux/default.conf.
 Requires sudo for non-root user